gsdlab/chocosolver/README.md

 Optional
 --------
 * [Clafer compiler](https://github.com/gsdlab/clafer) - This backend provides an API for solving Clafer models.
 The Clafer compiler can compile a Clafer model down to the proper API calls.
-Can also be done manually by hand quite easily with a bit of typing (examples down below).
+Can also be done manually by hand quite easily with a bit of typing (examples down below) v0.3.5.

 ```bash
 git clone https://github.com/gsdlab/clafer.git